-Buy In the French kitchen with kids on Amazon (this link should bring you to the Amazon store closest to you – affiliate link)
+Buy In the French kitchen with kids on Amazon (this affiliate link will bring you to the Amazon store geographically closest to you)

-Buy In the French kitchen with kids on The Book Depository (worldwide – affiliate link)
+Buy In the French kitchen with kids on Blackwell’s (worldwide – affiliate link)

 Buy In the French kitchen with kids from your local Indie bookstore on Bookshop.org (affiliate link)

 French Food for Everyone: le goûter (after school snacks)